 Power supply of residential quarters usually remains switched off during the day as all students meditate, inside dhamma hall.
 This is done, to ensure that power is not wasted, just in case some student forgets to switch off light or fan of his room.
 As soon as it becomes dark, power is switched on for all residential quarters and it is only in rare cases when power is off, for some duration, during night time.

 Alarm Clock (must)

-If you are planning to attend goenka vipassana retreat, by now, you must be well aware of the fact that mobile phones and other gadgets are not allowed during the retreat.
+If you are planning to attend goenka vipassana retreat, by now, you must be well aware of the fact that mobile phone, laptop, tablet and other gadgets are not allowed during the retreat.
 You will be required to submit them to the administration staff who will keep them safely, in a locker allotted to you.

 Not just in the morning, there will be times when you will feel sleepy during the long breaks that happen, after lunch and evening meal.
 In such a scenario, alarm clock makes it feasible for you to take good 30 to 45 minutes nap and wake up precisely before your next meditation session.